Balashanmugam-rathinam/Pixeleron/README.md

 ```

 ## 📜 License

+Pixeleron is released under a **custom MIT-based license with attribution clause**.

+You are free to use, modify, distribute, and even include this software in commercial products, **as long as**:

+- You include credit to the original author: **Balashanmugam**
+- You do **not use the name "Pixeleron"** to endorse or promote derivative works without written permission

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the full [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments
 - [SRGAN](https://github.com/tensorlayer/srgan)